How Well Does Self-Supervised Pre-Training Perform with Streaming Data?: Discussions

 \subsubsection{Acknowledgments}

 This work is supported by NUS ARTIC Project (Project Reference: ECT-RP2) and NRF Centre for Advanced Robotics Technology Innovation (CARTIN).
-Dr. Lanqing Hong and Prof. Xinchao Wang are corresponding authors.
+This work is done during the internship of Dapeng Hu and Shipeng Yan at Huawei Noah's Ark Lab.
+Dr. Lanqing Hong and Prof. Xinchao Wang are the corresponding authors.
 We thank Mr. Jiawei Du for his help with the sharpness metric and Mr. Yujun Shi for his discussion on the feature uniformity.
 We also thank the anonymous reviewers for their valuable comments.